SoftUni-Internal/interactive-content/EN/00-Introduction-to-Programming/03-VS-Code.md

 Visual Studio Code has many extensions that can make our working flow more pleasant.

-- **Beautify** - Beautify formats files like HTML.
-The unformatted code in these files is converted into formatted
+- **Beautify** - formats files like HTML.
+The unformatted code in these files is converted into a formatted one

 We must enable this setting in the VS Code preferences tab and it will automatically format all the code.

-- **ESLint** - ESLint analyzes our JavaScript code and helps us to fix the errors
+- **ESLint** - analyzes our JavaScript code and helps us to fix the errors

-- **JSHint** - JSHint enforces developers to use JavaScript coding convensions
+- **JSHint** -  requires  developers to use JavaScript coding conventions

 It helps to detect potential bugs in JavaScript code.

-We use different extensions depending on what type of project we are working on.
+We can use different extensions, depending on what type of project we are working on.